Lightspeed POS (NYSE:LSPD) Sees Unusually-High Trading Volume

-Shares of Lightspeed POS Inc. (NYSE:LSPD) saw unusually-strong trading volume on Thursday .
-Approximately 220,288 shares changed hands during mid-day trading, a decline of 83% from the previous session’s volume of 1,329,858 shares.The stock last traded at $27.70 and had previously closed at $29.09.
+Lightspeed POS Inc. (NYSE:LSPD) saw unusually-strong trading volume on Wednesday .
+Approximately 80,557 shares changed hands during mid-day trading, a decline of 94% from the previous session’s volume of 1,391,525 shares.The stock last traded at $33.14 and had previously closed at $34.62.

-Several analysts have recently commented on LSPD shares.
-KeyCorp decreased their price objective on Lightspeed POS from $100.00 to $40.00 and set an “overweight” rating for the company in a report on Tuesday.
-Morgan Stanley reduced their target price on Lightspeed POS from $93.00 to $54.00 and set an “equal weight” rating for the company in a research note on Thursday, December 16th.
-Raymond James cut their price target on Lightspeed POS from $140.00 to $110.00 and set an “outperform” rating on the stock in a research report on Friday, November 5th.
-Truist Financial cut their price target on Lightspeed POS from $100.00 to $75.00 and set a “buy” rating on the stock in a research report on Monday, January 10th.
-Finally, Royal Bank of Canada dropped their target price on Lightspeed POS from $104.00 to $62.00 in a research report on Friday, January 7th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and twelve have assigned a buy rating to the stock.
-According to MarketBeat.com, Lightspeed POS has a consensus rating of “Buy” and an average price target of $88.57.
+A number of analysts have issued reports on LSPD shares.
+KeyCorp cut their target price on Lightspeed POS from $100.00 to $40.00 and set an “overweight” rating for the company in a research note on Tuesday, January 25th.
+Raymond James cut their price objective on Lightspeed POS from $140.00 to $110.00 and set an “outperform” rating for the company in a research report on Friday, November 5th.
+Morgan Stanley lowered their target price on Lightspeed POS from $54.00 to $44.00 and set an “equal weight” rating for the company in a report on Friday, January 28th.
+Barclays decreased their price objective on Lightspeed POS from $123.00 to $57.00 in a research note on Wednesday, January 12th.
+Finally, Piper Sandler decreased their price objective on Lightspeed POS from $128.00 to $70.00 and set an “overweight” rating for the company in a research note on Wednesday, January 12th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and twelve have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $87.86.

+The company has a fifty day simple moving average of $40.24 and a two-hundred day simple moving average of $75.92.
+The company has a market capitalization of $4.84 billion and a P/E ratio of -66.58.

 Lightspeed POS Company Profile (NYSE:LSPD)